-The Richest Man in Babylon is a book on basic personal financial tenets that will help you save money and increase your net worth.
+The Richest Man in Babylon is a fable that teaches basic personal financial rules that will help you save money and increase your net worth.

 - Save money

 - Protect your capital

 “The Richest Man in Babylon” is a fable/parable.
 I will not tell you the full story but only the most important and applicable points.

 The Richest Man in Babylon recommends you save at least 10% of your income.
 The richest people save much more, but starting with 10% is achievable for anyone and requires little adjustment in the quality of life.

 Invest Your Money

 Most books focus on making more money, but The Richest Man in Babylon says that decreasing your expenses will be a quicker win for most people.

 As your money grows you will be tempted to investing in cool things and trying new stuff.
 Don’t.
 Stick to investing in what you know and what you can control well.